Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Acknowledgements

-\begin{acknowledgement} This work was supported by NSF grants NRT-DESE-1147985 and DMR-2011839.
-Visualisations were made with the free version of OVITO~\citep{Stukowski2009}.
-Computations for this research were performed on the Pennsylvania State University's Institute for Computational and Data Sciences' Roar supercomputer. \end{acknowledgement}
+This work was supported by NSF awards NRT-DESE-1147985 and DMR-2011839 with primary support from the latter.
+Visualisations were made with the free version of OVITO~\citep{stukowski_visualization_2009}.
+Computations for this research were performed on the Pennsylvania State University's Institute for Computational and Data Sciences' Roar supercomputer.